RealJavaDoe/reimagined-sniffle/README.md

 - a 15-puzzle (MyPuzzle.java);
 - and a password generator (PasswordGenerator.java).

+Take a look at the screenshots to get an idea!

 I wrote them all in Java.
 See ya next code!